Pocahontas: Early life

 Pocahontas's birth year is unknown, but some historians estimate it to have been around 1596.
 In A True Relation of Virginia (1608), the English explorer John Smith described meeting Pocahontas in the spring of 1608 when she was "a child of ten years old".
 In a 1616 letter, Smith again described her as she was in 1608, but this time as "a child of twelve or thirteen years of age".

-Pocahontas was the daughter of Chief Powhatan, paramount chief of Tsenacommacah, an alliance of about thirty Algonquian-speaking groups and petty chiefdoms in the Tidewater region of the present-day U.S. state of Virginia.
+Pocahontas was the daughter of Powhatan, Mamanatowick of the Powhatan Confederacy, an alliance of about thirty polities in the Tidewater region of the present-day U.S. state of Virginia.
 Her mother's name and origin are unknown, but she was probably of lowly status.
-English adventurer Henry Spelman had lived among the Powhatan people as an interpreter, and he noted that, when one of the paramount chief's many wives gave birth, she was returned to her place of origin and supported there by the paramount chief until she found another husband.
+English adventurer Henry Spelman had lived among the Powhatan people as an interpreter, and he noted that, when one of the Mamanatowick's many wives gave birth, she was returned to her place of origin and supported there by the Mamanatowick until she found another husband.
 However, little is known about Pocahontas's mother, and it has been theorized that she died in childbirth.
 The Mattaponi Reservation people are descendants of the Powhatans, and their oral tradition claims that Pocahontas's mother was the first wife of Powhatan and that Pocahontas was named after her.

 Names

+Pocahontas is known to have had two other names, Matoaka (Matoax) and Amonute.
+It appears that at birth, Powhatan children were given a "formal" name announced to the community and a "secret" name known only to one's parents.
+This was the case in neighboring Native American cultures.
+However, the best evidence we have for the existence of a secret name among the Powhatan is Pocahontas herself.
+Historian William Stith claimed that "her real name, it seems, was originally Matoax, which the Native Americans carefully concealed from the English and changed it to Pocahontas, out of a superstitious fear, lest they, by the knowledge of her true name, should be enabled to do her some hurt."
+According to anthropologist Helen C. Rountree, Pocahontas revealed her secret name Matoaka to the colonists "only after she had taken another religious – baptismal – name" of Rebecca.

+While the formal name was retained throughout life, Powhatan people would give children more familiar nicknames as their behaviors began to demonstrate a character.
 According to colonist William Strachey, "Pocahontas" was a childhood nickname meaning "little wanton".
-Some interpret the meaning as "playful one".
 In his account, Strachey describes Pocahontas as a child visiting the fort at Jamestown and playing with the young boys; she would "get the boys forth with her into the marketplace and make them wheel, falling on their hands, turning up their heels upwards, whom she would follow and wheel so herself, naked as she was, all the fort over".

-Historian William Stith claimed that "her real name, it seems, was originally Matoax, which the Native Americans carefully concealed from the English and changed it to Pocahontas, out of a superstitious fear, lest they, by the knowledge of her true name, should be enabled to do her some hurt."
-According to anthropologist Helen C. Rountree, Pocahontas revealed her secret name to the colonists "only after she had taken another religious – baptismal – name" of Rebecca.